Peter Hoffmann

 Python Stored Procedures

-It's possible to execute multiple statements within a stored procedures.
-Inside a stored procedure you access to the same session object as within the python snowpark api
+It is possible to execute multiple statements within a stored procedure.
+Inside a stored procedure, you have access to the same Session object as with the Python Snowpark API

 CREATE OR REPLACE PROCEDURE MYPROC()